Degrees and Courses | Entry Requirements | Support | Doctoral Profiles

-The School of Education has national and international standing as a centre of excellence for research in education which was recognised by consistently scoring high in the Research Assessment Exercise (ranked 7th by HEFCE in the 2008 RAE).
-It is also scores consistently high in the annual surveys undertaken by the university to appraise the level of support.
+The School of Education has national and international standing as a centre of excellence for research in education which was recognised by consistently scoring high in the Research Assessment Exercise (ranked 7th by HEFCE in the 2008 RAE) and in the annual surveys undertaken by the university to appraise the level of support.

-Before applying for a research degree, applicants are encouraged to view the research activity within each school department as well as on the individual staff profiles.
+Before applying for a research degree, applicants are encouraged to find out more about the current research taking place in the school.
+You can also find out more on individual staff profiles.
 You may also download a summary of staff research interests (PDF, opens new window).

 We particularly welcome research degree applications in the following areas: